Homework Unit 8: Advanced Performance Metrics

 y = "Sensitivity (TPR)")

-Confusion matrix depicting performance in test
+Generate a confusion matrix depicting your model’s performance in test.

 conf_mat(truth, estimate)